What are fertility apps?

 The MyPatch app was created specifically for women using the contraceptive patch as a birth control method.
 The MyPatch app makes it simple to organize contraception.
 Users can receive guidance on when to attach a patch, remove it, or switch it.
 Features of the app include reminder messages and contraceptive history data.
 There’s also a premium version of the app which is called ‘MyPatch Pro’.
 This version is also designed to help women chart their cycles.

-The Paloma app helps individuals and couples to estimate the optimal fertility window .It’s particularly useful for women who have an irregular cycle.
+The Paloma App helps individuals and couples to estimate the optimal fertility window .It’s particularly useful for women who have an irregular cycle.
 The Paloma app offers graphs, tracks symptoms, and identifies trends.
 All of the data provided can be useful to discuss with a healthcare provider.
 Using Paloma, women can easily track their periods and couples can use the information to abstain or engage in sexual intercourse.

 Flo is a self-proclaimed ‘reliable pregnancy calendar’.
 The app tracks women’s periods and ovulation and is suitable for regular or irregular cycles.
 Users can also rely on the app to set reminders for other birth control methods.
 Using Flo predictions, couples can gain a better understanding of their chances of pregnancy.

-All of these apps help women to learn to identify and track fertility signs.
+All of these apps help women to learn to identify and track fertility symptoms.
 Couples can then use this knowledge to make informed decisions about their sex life.
 Conception is not easy for every couple, it can be useful to use support tools like these, to identify when conception is most likely.